-Tooth Extraction (Possible Complications)
+Tooth Extraction (Possible Complications) At Shen Dental in Vancouver

 Bleeding during the first 36 hours after tooth extraction is normal.
 You can control excessive bleeding by placing a dampened gauze pad or a moistened tea bag over the surgical site and gently biting on it for 30 minutes.
 If your bleeding does not decrease after 48 hours, you should call Shen Dental.